ether/etherpad-lite/README.md

 # Next Steps
 You can modify the settings in the file settings.json

-You can update to the latest version with `git pull origin && npm install`
+You can update to the latest version with `git pull origin`.
+The next start with bin/run.sh will update the dependencies

-You can debug with `bin/runDebug.sh`
+You can debug with `bin/debugRun.sh`

-Look at the Wiki: [How to put Etherpad Lite behind a reverse Proxy](https://github.com/Pita/etherpad-lite/wiki/How-to-put-Etherpad-Lite-behind-a-reverse-Proxy), [How to deploy Etherpad Lite as a service](https://github.com/Pita/etherpad-lite/wiki/How-to-deploy-Etherpad-Lite-as-a-service).
+You can find more information in the [wiki](https://github.com/Pita/etherpad-lite/wiki).
 Feel free to improve these wiki pages

 # Develop
 If you're new to git and github, start here <http://learn.github.com/p/intro.html>.